 Kentucky Animal Relief Fund, a 501(c)(3) organization founded in 2001, is a small network of volunteers committed to the rescue and comprehensive care of homeless senior dogs.
 Overlooked and undervalued, seniors stand little to no chance of adoption and are left to face illness, loneliness, confusion and eventual death at the most vulnerable time in their lives.
 All dogs rescued by our organization receive necessary veterinary care, including, but not limited to, bloodwork evaluation, heartworm test and treatment if needed, diagnostic x-rays, dental care, growth removal/biopsies, spay/neuter, required vaccines, and any necessary medications.
 Our goal is to maximize quality of life of the dogs in our care and to place every reasonably healthy, adoptable dog in a screened and approved permanent home.
 Unadopted dogs remain in the care of Kentucky Animal Relief Fund for the remainder of their lives.

-To Join TEAM KARF and Fundraise for Kentucky Animal Relief Fund: CLICK HERE
+To Fundraise for the Kentucky Animal Relief Fund: CLICK HERE

 We meet those needs through three key areas: Advocacy, Family Support Ministry and Local Outreach to fatherless children.
 We also focus on financially helping families to adopt domestically or internationally, as well as supporting children in our community through the families and institutions that care for them through mentoring, respite, and goods.

 For more information on how you can serve in one of these ministries, please visit www.orphancarealliance.org.

 To fundraise for Orphan Care Alliance: CLICK HERE